dfrnt-labs/terminusdb-docs-static/src/app/docs/immutability-explanation/page.md

   metadata:
     title: Immutability Explanation
     description: >-
-      An explanation of how TerminusDB & TerminusCMS implements immutability, and handles deleted and new data.
+      An explanation of how TerminusDB implements immutability, and handles deleted and new data.
     openGraph:
       images: >-